iamWebLuk/Chat_App/README.md

 npm test
 ```

+The tests were written with jtest.

-At first we had
+At first we had some standard tests from socket.io [documentation](https://socket.io/docs/v4/testing/).
-The tests were taken from the [documentation](https://socket.io/docs/v4/testing/) of socket.io.
 The tests provide only simple connection and message testing without the use of rabbitmq.
 For functional testing two different browsers or incognito mode can be used.

+Then we started to write our own tests, but hadn't enough time to do this well.
+This isn't and shouldn't be never an excuse, because testing is a major part of software engineering.
+Some of our tests include the login, register, logout and so on.
+If we had more time, we could have done better or more tests.

 ### RabbitMQ